arafatm/arafatm.github.io/_articles/agile/basecamp-shape-up.md

 three items on
 it.](https://basecamp.com/assets/books/shapeup/3.3/drafts_6-a511456472dd9b348e6fc314781a8e6c91e7ae942eed0779036539bf27bbb530.png)

-At this point the team suddenly felt like they could see the whole of the project at a high level.
-All the major parts were visible at the macro level as scopes.
-None of them were so big that important or challenging tasks could hide inside of them unnoticed.

-Meanwhile, the designer had made progress on Locate.
-After a little wiring, they were able to mark that done.
-Tasks were getting done on Send and Store as well.

 ![The region marked Locate is checked off.
 The list disappears on the right.](https://basecamp.com/assets/books/shapeup/3.3/drafts_7-5e57ebc504000f0fd6a34d99f88485de703c4275c9e95c8bf0b9ffe53da52f8c.png)

-Once Send and Store were finished, just a couple tasks remained for Trash and Reply.

 ![Send and Store are checked off.
 Now only Reply and Trash remain in the map and as to-do lists on the right.](https://basecamp.com/assets/books/shapeup/3.3/drafts_8-d8ce2b945f7eaf2938bba92428fb75dc665bcda8f5ca8d629f9cc054e34a5ef8.png)

-And then the project was done.

 ![Every region on the map is checked off.
 There are no to-dos on the right.](https://basecamp.com/assets/books/shapeup/3.3/drafts_9-06a8aa76c9f01d2311422dac7e0e88235fc7e38a68b02d4643ef87355425ab63.png)

-### xxx Discovering scopes
+### Discovering scopes

 Scope mapping isn’t planning.
 You need to walk the territory before you can draw the map.

-Scopes properly drawn are not arbitrary groupings or categories for the sake of tidiness.
-They reflect the real ground truth of what can be done independently - the underlying interdependencies and relationships in the problem.
+Scopes reflect the real ground truth of what can be done independently

 Scopes arise from interdependencies.
-The way parts depend on each other determines when you can say a given piece of the work is “done.”
-You don’t know what the work and interdependencies actually are in advance.
-We talked earlier about imagined versus discovered tasks.
-The same principle applies to scopes.
-The scopes need to be discovered by doing the real work and seeing how things connect and don’t connect.

-That’s why at the start of a project, we don’t expect to see accurate scopes.
+**At the start of a project, we don’t expect to see accurate scopes.**
-We’re more likely to see them at the end of week one or start of week two, after the team has had a chance to do some real work and find the natural dividing lines in the anatomy of the problem.

 It’s also normal to see some shuffling and instability in the scopes at first.
-The lines get redrawn or scopes renamed as the team feels out where the boundaries really are, like in the example above.
-The team was focused on specific problems of saving and editing drafts, so it was easiest to identify that scope early.
-It wasn’t until they got into the weeds that they noticed there were tasks specifically about sending the draft and made that a separate scope.

 ### xxx How to know if the scopes are right